oracle/weblogic-toolkit-ui/documentation/1.1/content/navigate/project-settings.md

 When running the application on macOS, the application inherits the environment of a daemon process called `launchd` instead of your environment.
 By default, the `launchd` environment contains only a few core directories on the `PATH` (that is, `/usr/bin`, `/bin`, `/usr/sbin`, and `/sbin`).
-This will cause `kubectl` invocations requiring access to one of the cloud providers' command-line tooling to fail if the tool is not found in one of those locations.
-While it is possible for an administrative user to change the environment that `launchd` uses to address this issue, the WKT UI application provides the `Extra Path Directories` field to explicitly add the directory where the cloud providers' command-line tooling is installed, to the `PATH` that the application uses to invoke `kubectl`.
-Also, use the `Extra Environment Variable Names/Extra Environment Variable Values` fields to define extra environment variables as needed.
+This will, for example, cause `kubectl` invocations requiring access to one of the cloud providers' command-line tooling to fail if the tool is not found in one of those locations.
+While it is possible for an administrative user to change the environment that `launchd` uses to address this issue, the WKT UI application provides the `Extra Path Directory` table to explicitly add the directory where the cloud providers' command-line tooling is installed, to the `PATH` that the application uses to invoke `docker`, `podman`, `kubectl`, and `helm`.
+Also, use the `Extra Environment Variable Name/Extra Environment Variable Value` table to define extra environment variables as needed.
 Note that this extra environment configuration is used _only_ when invoking Docker/Podman, kubectl, and Helm.
 This section is visible only when running the application on macOS.

 #### Choosing a Credential Storage Scheme